Pranjal-SB/oni2-Builds/README.md

   <img width="800" alt="Onivim 2" src="https://user-images.githubusercontent.com/13532591/109881233-c88cad80-7c2c-11eb-83a1-67a7adcbbd7e.png">
  </p>

-## These Builds are made by me using the oni2 docs and i have no releation to the oni2 creator
+## These Builds are made by me using the oni2 docs and i have no relation to the oni2 creator

 ## Introduction